 What is the Difference Between Prime Rib and Ribeye Steak?

 One of the things that we get asked often is, “Is prime rib and ribeye the same thing?”.
 Our answer?
-Yes and no. Unlike some of the other steak cuts we prepare, prime rib roast and ribeye are actually from the same cut of beef.
-Their main differences lie in the way they’re prepared.
-So, let’s dig a little deeper to find out why these cuts have different names.
+Yes and no. Unlike some of the other steak cuts we prepare, these cuts of steaks come from the same primal cut of beef.
+A ribeye is the section of the rib roast that is cut prior to being cooked, but let’s dig a little deeper to find out more about each cut.

-What is Ribeye?
-Where Does it Come From?
+What is Ribeye and Where Does it Come From?

 Cost of Prime Roast vs Ribeye Steak

-Now that you know the difference between the prime roast and ribeye, let’s take a look at the pricing.
+Now that you know the difference between the prime rib and ribeye, let’s take a look at pricing.
 Basically, this comes down to the type of cut, since ribeye and prime rib can be cut a few different ways.
 Ribeyes can be bone-in or boneless, with boneless cuts generally being more expensive per pound.
-Prime rib usually includes the full roast, which you can make prime rib cuts yourself.
-The roast is usually more per pound than ribeye steaks because it’s a larger cut.
-However, if you get pre-cut steaks, you may end up paying a bit more for prime rib steaks because they have more meat than a ribeye.
+Prime rib refers to the entire rib roast, which means one can cut desired portions from it.
+Prime rib will usually be more expensive if ordered at a restaurant.

 Prime Rib Verses Ribeye: Cooking Differences

-Is ribeye roast the same as prime roast for cooking’s sake?
+Is ribeye the same as prime rib for cooking’s sake?
 It can be, but it depends on the way in which the ribeye and prime rib are cut.

 A roast is different, though.
 You’ll want to make sure your roast is completely thawed and seasoned before attempting to roast it in the oven or grill it.
 Steak University offers easy instructions for roasting or grilling a prime rib roast.